Dimast0/DevOps_online_Kyiv_2021Q2/m2/task2.1/readme.md

 ## PART 1.
 The most popular hypervisors and the main differences between them:

-**There are 2 different types of hypervisors that can be used for virtualization.**
+**There are 2 different types of hypervisors that can be used for virtualization.** f
-&nbsp;

 &nbsp;
 <img src="https://networklessons.com/wp-content/uploads/2018/12/hypervisor-type-1-type-2.png" alt="Hypervisors: type 1 vs type 2" width="650"/>